zodiacfireworks/vscode-c-al/README.md

 Resource with its respective licences are protectect by them.

-If you find copyright protected content or without its respective credits, please let us know to give the respective credits and to put the things in order according to laws.
+If you find copyright protected content or without it respective credits, please let us know to give the respective credits and to put the things in order according to laws.

 [1]: git@github.com:zodiacfireworks/vscode-c-al.git